Northwest Territories

 Frequently Asked Questions

-What is the difficulty level of Thomsen River (Banks Island) River?
+What is the difficulty level of Thomsen River (Banks Island)?

-The difficulty of Thomsen River (Banks Island) River varies by section.
+The difficulty of Thomsen River (Banks Island) varies by section.
+Whitewater ratings are not exact: grades change with water level and season.
+Verify current conditions locally before you paddle.

-When is the best time to canoe Thomsen River (Banks Island) River?
+When is the best time to canoe Thomsen River (Banks Island)?

 The best time is July-August.

-Thomsen River (Banks Island) River is located in the Northwest Territories region of Canada.
+Thomsen River (Banks Island) is located in the Northwest Territories region of Canada.

 View interactive map